 Adding more seats to the table.

 How /dev/color is helping black software engineers level up in their careers.
+Together, they turned that shared mission into a non-profit organization aimed at empowering black software engineers to help one another grow into industry leaders.

 In 2015, a small group of black engineers met up for the first time at a restaurant in San Francisco.
 There were just eleven of them at the time, but they shared a common vision: to build a community and help each other reach ambitious career goals.
 Together, they turned that shared mission into /dev/color, a non-profit organization aimed at empowering black software engineers to help one another grow into industry leaders.